 posts to TxMedCentral in the XXXSPW folder, using the appropriate naming convention and a copy of Form H2065-D; and

-emails Managed Care Services Operations Program Enrollment Support (HMCO ) a copy of Form H2065-D.
+emails Managed Care Services Operations (MCSO) Program Enrollment Support (PES) a copy of Form H2065-D.

 If the member does not appeal:

-the facility may initiates eviction proceedings by giving the member an eviction notice in writing stating eviction will be effective the date indicated on the Form H2065-D.
+the facility may initiate eviction proceedings by giving the member an eviction notice in writing stating eviction will be effective the date indicated on the Form H2065-D.

-and the member has not made other living arrangements by the denial date the facility makes a referral to Adult Protective Services.
+and the member has not made other living arrangements by the denial date, the facility makes a referral to APS.

 and the facility is in compliance with the provisions of its license and contract regarding the eviction of members, the facility evicts the member on the date provided on the written eviction notice.

-If the member does appeal by the effective date of the action on Form H2065-D, PSU notifies the MCO, MEPD and Health Plan Management.
+If the member does appeal by the effective date of the action on Form H2065-D, PSU staff notify the MCO, MEPD specialists and Managed Care Compliance & Operations (MCCO).
 The member may receive other services, but remains ineligible for AL until all outstanding payments are made.

 7250 Standards for Operation